 Ngaio Richards, Canine Field Specialist

 Ngaio grew up in a small rural village in Québec, Canada, where she developed a solid love of wild places and admiration for wily, elusive critters.
 A forensic ecologist and conservationist, she obtained a B.Sc. in Environmental Science from Acadia University in Nova Scotia and an M.Sc. in Natural Resource Sciences with emphasis on applied wildlife biology and ecotoxicology from McGill University in Montréal.
 In 2010 she received a PhD in Forensic Science from Anglia Ruskin University in the United Kingdom.
 She is currently a member of the Investigative Chemistry Research Group at Anglia Ruskin University and a Director of the Foundation of Analytical Science & Technology in Africa (FASTA).
 Her interests lie in small-scale community-based conservation initiatives, capacity-building and facilitating the development of collaborative environmental monitoring networks.
 Ngaio has authored numerous papers on wildlife monitoring and conservation and recently edited ‘Carbofuran and wildlife poisoning; global perspectives and forensic approaches’.
 She receives comprehensive field training from Orbee, Seamus and Pepin and extensive 1 on 1 life coaching from Wicket.
 Ngaio is based in Missoula, Montana, where she happily hosts WDC dogs as needed at her place, aka ‘Chateau Border Collie’.
-A small but important part of her year is also spent in southern Spain with her husband, who coordinates the regional government’s anti-poaching initiative and one of the few poison detection dog teams in Europe.
-(Photo: Olivia Bartlett)
+(Photo: Olivia Bartlett).

 Pete Coppolillo, Executive Director